Beautiful lochs in Scotland - how many do you recognise?

 How many of the lochs below are you familiar with?

 Lochs of Harray and Stenness - step back in time Orkney

 Almost resembling the lungs of Orkney's Mainland, these two beautiful lochs are only separated at their narrowest point by a slender causeway.
 The views to the horizon seem never-ending and the surrounding area contains arguably the richest Neolithic archaeology in Europe.
 Don't miss the UNESCO World Heritage Sites of the Ring of Brodgar and the Standing Stones of Stenness.
 History is still being uncovered at the important Ness of Brodgar site and both lochs are popular with anglers.

-Loch Mareee - probably our most beautiful loch Region Wester Ross
+Loch Mareee - probably our most beautiful loch Wester Ross area

 One of Scotland's loveliest lochs, this Wester Ross waterway is popular for fishing and wildlife watching.
 Your first achingly beautiful view of it, heading down Glen Docherty, will stay with you, as the vista takes in the loch, its islands and Slioch rising skywards on the north shore.
 On the south shore is Beinn Eighe.
 Established in 1951, this mountain reserve along with Loch Maree Islands, forms the UK's oldest National Nature Reserve.
 The area is also very popular with hillwalkers.